GoogleCloudPlatform/cloud-pubsub-mqtt-proxy/README.md

 If you're planning on running multiple instances of the proxy for scalability, you must avoid running multiple instances on the same host.

+If you will be using Google Cloud Pub/Sub, you must set the GCLOUD_PUBSUB_MQTT_PROXY environment variable equal to your project ID.

 ## Building from source

 Clone the repository and go into the source.
 Execute `mvn clean package`.
 The jar files will be